|Elliott Sound Products||Circuit Protection|

 In theory, if the resistance approaches zero, the current approaches infinity regardless of the voltage.
 In practice, all real world electrical sources and failure modes cannot support unlimited current.
 Even so, the current through the fault may be sufficiently high to cause equipment damage, fires or even explosions.
 Since these are unacceptable results, the electrical source must be quickly interrupted.

-Comments and additions by the editor (Rod Elliott) are shown in indented italics, like this paragraph.
+Other than the Foreword (above) and the 'Additional Comments' and 'Measuring Transformer Internal Temperature' sections (at the end of this page), comments and additions by the editor (Rod Elliott) are shown in indented italics, like this paragraph.
 The only changes to Aaron's original text are very minor, and spelling has been changed to Australian English from the original US English.
-Images have been resized and/or redrawn to reflect standard ESP image requirements.
+Images have been resized and/or redrawn to reflect ESP image standards.

 The fuse is found in everything from small electronic devices to high-voltage power systems.
 The two main components are a conductive element designed to fail by thermal melting, and a dielectric region capable of breaking any resulting arc.
 A fuse is a one-shot device and commonly appears in a cartridge that allows for easy replacement after an interruption.